tfcporciuncula/easy-library/README.md

 - If the data updates while I'm interacting with it, my interaction shouldn't be interfered (e.g. losing scroll state or blinking the whole list to add a new item should be avoided)

 I wrote the data code with the goal of achieving every single item from this list - that and building a testable architecture were the two guiding principles for most of the code in the app.

+The data is coming from RESTMock, and the [current configuration](https://github.com/tfcporciuncula/easy-library/blob/master/app/src/main/java/com/blinkist/easylibrary/EasyLibraryApplication.kt#L35-L48) makes each request take 2 seconds to respond.
+The sequence of responses are configured in a way one can test different aspects of the app in a single run with only few data syncs:

+- The first request returns a simple list with 16 books
+- The second request returns the same list with one more book
+- The third request returns the original list with 16 books
+- The fourth request returns an error
+- The rest of the requests will always return the same list with 16 books